UOM-EEE-EEEN11202/notes-part2/docs/chapters/week2/lab_b_stage_2.rst

       In the next lab we'll look at how to list *dependencies* in a file so we have a list of what needs to be installed in order for our code to run.

    VSCode won't pick up the installation of Pandas automatically if you install it while VSCode is running.
 Click on the :console:`Restart` button, and then :console:`Restart` again to confirm.
+This restarts the Python kernel so that it will pick up any changes to the virtual environment.

    Then press :console:`Run All` to re-run the code and it will be picked up.

    .. figure:: ./images/restart_kernel.png
       :width: 800
       :align: center
       :alt: Restarting the Python kernel to pick up the new installed module

-   Click on the :console:`Terminal` tab in VSCode.
+   Click on the :console:`Jupyter` tab in VSCode.
 Then double click on :python:`v_out` to open a more detailed view of what's stored in the variable.
 (You may need to scroll down in the variable explorer to see :python:`v_out`.)
 You should have a view similar to the below.
 Check some of the values using your calculator to check that they're what you expect.

    .. figure:: ./images/data_wrangler.png
       :width: 800